epam/NGB/docs/md/user-guide/embedding-url.md

     * `vcfdownload` (lowercased!): **Download variants table** button.
 Accepted values: `On`, `Off`
     * `genesdownload` (lowercased!): **Download genes table** button.
 Accepted values: `On`, `Off`
     * `closelasttrack` or `closeLastTrack`: hide **Close** button for the single non-reference track.
 Accepted values: `On`, `Off`
+    * `closelasttrackignoreformats` or `closeLastTrackIgnoreFormats` (array of strings, default: `['MOTIFS, 'BLAST']`): if `closeLastTrack` is set to `Off`, specified track formats will be ignored, i.e. if there are 3 tracks - MOTIFS positive, MOTIFS negative, BAM - BAM track won't be closable

 ## Examples